 You must contribute for each employee eligible to participate in your SEP, even if they are over 70 and a half years old and have accepted minimum distributions.
-However, the employee must also accept minimum distributions.
+However, the employee must also accept minimum distributions for their gold forms.
 Unlike the traditional IRA or the Roth IRA for individuals (which have a specific contribution deadline, usually April 1), SEPs are different.
 If you make a contribution to an SEP IRA during the year, you can still contribute to a Roth IRA or a traditional IRA during the same year, as long as you're eligible.
 Additionally, you can also consider buying physical gold in an IRA, which is allowed under certain conditions.
 Keep in mind that those who are 70 and a half years old or older and make contributions to a traditional IRA, a SIMPLE IRA, or an SEP IRA will continue to have to apply for an RMD, even if they are still working.

 Roth IRA, minimum required distribution, tax planning, RMD, IRS, IRA, 401 (k), inherited IRA, Mailbag, Ed Slott, IRA contribution, retirement planning, conversion to Roth IRA, IRA renewal, qualified charitable distribution, IRA distribution, IRA beneficiary, Marvin Rotenberg, 10 percent fine, QCD.
 A self-directed SEP IRA has the same limits and rules as a regular SEP, but it allows investing in alternative assets.
 One advantage of Roth IRAs is that they offer tax-free growth throughout the life of the plan, and you can contribute to them well into the 1970s.
 They chose this plan because of the cyclical nature of the industry, so in good years they can contribute more, but in the years off they reduce the percentage.

 Another important thing to keep in mind is that the employer's contribution to an SEP will not affect the amount an employee can contribute to a Roth IRA or a traditional IRA.
 Self-employed workers and small business owners who want an easy and affordable retirement plan should consider a simplified employee pension IRA, or SEP IRA.
 The SEP IRA does not allow you to make contributions to catch up at age 50, as is the case with other IRAs, because the contributions are made by the employer to the SEP, not by the employee.
 If your company belongs to an industry that is cyclical in nature, the amount of the employer's contribution can be adjusted depending on times of shortage.

 The Simplified Employee Pension Account (SEP) is an IRA for small business owners with one or more employees or anyone with independent incomes (people who are self-employed).
 The good news is that there are a few different IRAs for self-employed workers that small business owners can take advantage of as needed: the SIMPLE IRA, the individual 401 (k) and the SEP IRA.
 Retirement If you're in the early stages of your retirement, you're probably in a tough spot as your portfolio shrinks.
 The good thing about a self-directed SEP IRA with IRAR is that participants can invest in a wide variety of investment types.